sayyed-123/app-repo--argo-github-action-workflow-/README.md

 $ kubectl get all -n argo
 # Submit an example workflow via CLI
-$ argo submit -n argo --watch https://raw.githubusercontent.com/argoproj/argo-workflows/main/examples/hello-world.yaml --watch
+$ argo submit -n argo https://raw.githubusercontent.com/argoproj/argo-workflows/main/examples/hello-world.yaml --watch
 ### You can list all the Workflows you have submitted by running
 $ argo list -n argo